macfarlandian/please-hire-me/README.md

 * SectionID: primary key
 * HeaderID: foreign key to Header
 * Name: title of the section, as it will appear on site and resume
-* Slug: URL-friendly Name (is this necessary?)
 * Order: integer indicating order within resume
-* Description: text description
+* Roles: foreign keys to Roles to be collected in this section, if any
+* Summary: additional text or html content to be displayed in this section

 **Role**